Exotic Surfaces in 4-manifolds and Surface Corks: is a 4-ball

 \item Since our construction only uses a single clasp of each of the knots $K_k$, we can apply the construction to other families of knots related by the twisting of a clasp as in Figure \ref{fig: double-twist knots}.
 In particular, we will have the same surface cork $(B^4, f)$ which realizes families of pairs parametrized by other families of knots (with distinct Alexander polynomials).

-\item Even more generally, similar to how Tange extended constructions in \cite{gompf2017infinite} to $\mathbb{Z}^n$--corks in \cite{Tange2016}, our construction can be extended to surface $\mathbb{Z}^n$--corks $(C_n, \Z^n)$ for each $n\in \N$, all in the sense of Definition \ref{def: rel cork} (\ref{def 1.3}).
-In particular, $C_n$ is the boundary sum of $n-$copies of our constructed surface cork $C$, so that the surface corks $C_n\cong B^4$ for all $n$.
-The boundary diffeomorphisms the $C_n$'s come from twisting at distinct two clasps.
-Each $(C_n, \Z^n)$ realizes an exotic family of pairs constructed by rim surgery via particular $\Z^n-$family of knots, all homeomorphic to $(E(n), F)$ as well. \end{enumerate} \end{remark}
+\item Even more generally, similar to how Tange extended constructions in \cite{gompf2017infinite} to $\mathbb{Z}^m$-corks in \cite{Tange2016}, our construction can be extended to transverse surface $\mathbb{Z}^m$-corks $(\C_m, \Z^m)$ for $(X, F)=(E(m), F_0)$ for each $m\in \N$.
+In particular, $\C_m$ is the boundary sum of $m$ copies of our transverse surface cork $\C$, so that the surface corks $\C_m\cong B^4$ for all $m$.
+The boundary diffeomorphism of each $\C_m$ comes from twisting at distinct two clasps.
+Each $(\C_m, \Z^m)$ admits a $\Z^m$-effecitive embedding into $E(m)$ and realizes an $\Z^m$-indexed exotic family constructed by rim surgery via particular $\Z^m$-indexed family of knots. \end{enumerate} \end{remark}